jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

 * ``self.assertEqual(last_item, 0)`` checks that ``last_item`` is equal to ``0``
 * ``self.assertEqual(a_list, [0, 1, 2, 3])`` checks the values that remain in ``a_list`` after calling `pop <https://docs.python.org/3/tutorial/datastructures.html?highlight=list#more-on-lists>`_

-the terminal shows an :doc:`/exceptions/AssertionError` for the test that checks the value of the popped item called ``last_item``
+the terminal shows an :ref:`AssertionError` for the test that checks the value of the popped item called ``last_item``

 .. code-block:: python